 - Sodium: 77.3 mg

 10. Italian Bread

-If you want a full meal with Ravioli, a little spaghetti is indispensable.
-This is a perfect side dish for Ravioli.
-What makes Italian bread so great when combined with Ravioli is that it will soak up all your quintessential sauce and melt in your mouth with great taste.
+If you want a full meal with Ravioli, a few slices of this bread is indispensable.
+This is a perfect side dish that Italy has for you and your meal.
+What makes Italian bread so great is that it will soak up all your quintessential sauce and melt in your mouth with great taste.

 The best part is that your bread is relatively easy to make.
 You absolutely can make spaghetti with your own hands.
 You just need some flour, salt, dry yeast, and sugar.

 Toast is a more enjoyable job than you might think.
 What better way than serving spaghetti with Ravioli for dinner!